 Students gauge their degree of confidence regarding whether they can complete an academic task, like a reading or writing assignment, based on their emotional state.
 For example, feeling confident in their skills and/or interested in the topic can positively impact a student's self-efficacy, making it easier for them to do their best and seek out more challenging tasks.

 Specifically, Emotion supports reading interest and success.
-Students who have reading anxiety will have a more difficult time focusing on reading materials, and their reading comprehension can suffer, while students often pay more attention to reading that is emotionally compelling, such as texts with surprise or suspense.
+Students who have reading anxiety will have a more difficult time focusing on reading materials, and their reading comprehension can suffer.
+Learners often pay more attention to reading that is emotionally compelling, such as texts with surprise or suspense.
+Learners who demonstrate the early signs of learning disabilities or ADHD may have difficulties with emotional well-being due to a myriad of factors, including frustration or anxiety with reading or feelings of stigmatization from teachers or peers.
+It is important to support students' emotional well being early on by addressing their needs and building on their strengths.

 Physically acting out a text enhances reading comprehension.